 with presentations on many aspects of regional history and folkways.
 Often complemented

 with audio-visual presentations, our most popular programs highlight

-identity.
+folk music, folk and decorative arts, and moonshine heritage.
 These presentations normally run about one hour.
 Prices

 Catered meals and/or refreshments can be provided at the Institute.

 Visitors may also enjoy lunch or dinner in the Ferrum College Dining